I absolutely love this idea and thought it would be the perfect end to our series on the Imam! Jummah Mubarak 🙂

 Why only write to the Imam once a year?
 Check out what one mum has been up to:

-“We’ve been writing Areezahs recently.
+“We’ve been writing Arizahs recently.
 Very short, usually stickers and drawings to let the kids express something to our Imam.
 In this one, z wanted to send Dora to Imam because Dora has a map which Imam can use to get to us quickly.
-The Areezahs are on a scented writing pad, and we write them after we recite Quran on Fridays, so we don’t forget.
-We hang onto these Areezahs, its nice to look back at the previous pages.
+The Arizahs are on a scented writing pad, and we write them after we recite Quran on Fridays, so we don’t forget.
+We hang onto these Arizahs, its nice to look back at the previous pages.
 We’ve used scented writing pads to make it special and since ‘the sense smell’ enhance formation of long-term memories.”

 What a great way to help develop connections with the Imam every week 🙂